johnroutledge/milestone-project-3/README.md

 All of the prices are up-to-the-minute accurate and taken from coinmarketcap.com via an api.
 Users can track the progress of their portfolio and can buy, sell and exchange cryptocurrencies as often as they wish.
 There is also the option to reset their account and start from scratch.

 The typical user for the website would be someone:
-* Looking for some quick, light-hearted entertainment
+* Is completely new to crypto and just wants to follow the prices
-* Who likes retro-style games
+* Is unsure about trading crypto and wants to try it for fun
-* Who is trying to improve their hand-eye coordination
+* Is risk-averse and wants to see how much they could make without any financial investment
-* Who wants to speed up their reactions
+* Knows about cryptocurrencies but can't afford to invest their own money just yet
-* Who doesn't have too much time to invest in a game
+* Wants an imaginary crypto portfolio to show their friend/partner/client the risks/benefits of investing

 People visiting this website are looking for:
-* Entertainment
+* Increased knowledge of trading cryptocurrencies
-* Fun
+* A quick, easy way to invest in crytocurrencies risk-free
-* A quick five-minute distraction
+* The different profits which could be made in the short and long-term
-* A test of their reflexes
+* An introduction to cryptocurrencies

-Pop Bang Boing is the ideal site for such people because:
+Hashmoney is the ideal site for such people because:
 * It includes all of the above in one place
 * It has intuitive controls and layout
 * It is both clear and concise in its layout